viral5020/admin/app/containers/Dashboard/aaaa/Notess.md

   - in filter : lot, quantity, price accept alphabetic value also, clear btn not clear lot and quantity

-- in mobile, Margin Management have no filter kk
+- (kk) in mobile, Margin Management have no filter

   - table horizontal scroll
   - rows per page not working